avinash-babu-tn/24f2100116-cs1102-linux-lab/README.md

 # About Me
-My name is T.N.Avinash Babu and I am a B.S., Electronic Systems student.
-I have done my schooling at Bharath Senior Secondary School, Chennai and Krishnamal Ramasubbaiyer School, Madurai.
-Currently I am also regular student of B.E., Electrical and Electronics Engineering at Thiagarajar College of Engineering, Madurai.
+My name is T.N.Nithish.
+I am currently studying 9th standard in SRWWO Matriculation School, Madurai.
+My brother name is Avinash Babu T.N. and he created this bio for me.